 STATEMENT OF NEED

-Damage to skeletal tissues is a significant cause of morbidity and increased mortality, and is a magnifier of mortality in other clinical diseases such as diabetes and cardiovascular disorders.
+Damage to musculoskeletal tissues is a significant cause of morbidity and increased mortality, and is a magnifier of mortality in other clinical diseases such as diabetes and cardiovascular disorders.
 The innate repair capacities are limited for articular cartilage, tendon, and extensive bone defects.
-In addition, current treatments for the repair of injured skeletal tissue are not sufficient to restore the functionality of the original tissue.
+In addition, current treatments for the repair of injured musculoskeletal tissue are not sufficient to restore the functionality of the original tissue.
 These daunting challenges present a desperate need for a better understanding of musculoskeletal biology and emphasize the importance of discovering novel repair and regeneration strategies that can be translated to clinical use.

 This program will address current issues in musculoskeletal repair and regeneration, and disease treatment.
 Discussions will focus on up-to-date laboratory discoveries and the potential impact of these findings on patient treatment and management in the future.

 CALL FOR ABSTRACTS / YOUNG INVESTIGATOR AWARD

 Poster Session - We invite investigators to submit abstracts for the poster session, which is an important component of this conference.
-Posters will be displayed throughout the day with a dedicated 2 hour poster session during lunch.
+Posters will be displayed throughout the day with a dedicated poster session.
 Young Investigator Award Abstracts from graduate students and postdoctoral fellows will be considered for Young Investigator Awards.
-Five finalists will be chosen from the prescreening process.
 Three winners will be announced and each will be presented with prize and a plaque during the evening session.
-Winners will have the opportunity to give a brief achievement highlight (2 minutes) at the end of the award ceremony.
+Winners will have the opportunity to give a brief highlight of their work (2 minutes) at the end of the award ceremony.

 The abstract is limited to 1 page.
 Include in your abstract the study's objective, a brief statement of methods, a summary of the results obtained, conclusions, and significance.
-As this meeting focuses on communication within our region, we encourage you to submit your recent work (within 2015) to this Symposium, including work that may have been submitted to other meetings.
+As the Symposium aims to promote communication within our region, we encourage you to submit your recent work (within 2015) to this Symposium, including work that may have been submitted to other meetings.